Pak money in Swiss banks dwindling for last three years

 A number of other major countries also saw their funds falling in Swiss banks amid a global clampdown against the banking secrecy walls in the Alpine nation.
 In March 2017, former finance minister Ishaq Dar announced that Pakistan signed a new treaty with Switzerland to pave way for the exchange of information on the undeclared wealth stashed in Swiss banks.
 He said that the Avoidance of Double Taxation treaty with Swiss had been signed after three years of negotiations and that the new treaty will enable the country to get information about undeclared money stashed in Swiss banks by Pakistanis.

-Switzerland had earlier attached four demands as prerequisites for signing this treaty, requesting Pakistan to grant the Most Favoured Nation (MFN) status to Switzerland in respect of lowering tax rates on interest, royalty, shipping, and reduction in the tax exemption limit — from 18,000 Swiss francs to 14,500 francs — on Pakistani nationals, including students living in Switzerland.
-Pakistan refused the request but both countries then signed the treaty unconditionally.
+Switzerland had earlier attached four demands as prerequisites for signing this treaty, requesting Pakistan to grant the Most Favoured Nation (MFN) status to Switzerland in respect of lowering tax rates on interest, royalty, shipping, and reduction in the tax exemption limit — from 18,000 Swiss francs to 14,500 francs.

-Pakistan started in January 2014 the process of becoming a member of the Multilateral Convention on Tax Matters with the Organisation for Economic Cooperation and Development (OECD).
-Pakistan was granted a membership of the OECD in September 2016, making the country 104th member of the OECD.

 The report also signals the first time in four years that Pakistan has been surpassed by its neighbour India, which accounted for over CHF572 million (Rs95 billion).
 Nothing in the report suggested that the funds are from illegitimate sources.
 It may be interesting to note that the official figures disclosed by the SNB do not include the money that the foreign clients of Swiss banks might have kept in the name of shell companies.